 At ABC Finance Ltd, we pride ourselves on never charging unfair fees to our clients.
 As such, we charge a flat broker arrangement fee for all secured loans, with no hidden application fees.
 On larger loans our fixed fee structure can make a big difference to the fees you pay.

 Enquire now to talk through your needs with one of our experts, or call us on 01922 620008.
 Alternatively, enquire online and apply online for one of our low cost loans.

 What’s the difference between a secured and unsecured loan?

-The difference between secured loans and unsecured loans is the fact that a legal charge is taken against an asset when you opt for secured borrowing.
+The difference between between these 2 products is the fact that a legal charge is taken against an asset when you opt for secured borrowing.
 An unsecured personal loan does not involve security being taken over a property.

 This means that should you fail to repay the loan, the risk of losing your home is lower than it would be with loans secured against property.
 This is because your lenders may be able to seek repossession, putting your property at risk, even if your mortgage repayments are up to date.

 That said, you may be able to borrow more money when offering collateral and will usually get a much better deal, lenders give you longer to pay back and could go on to save you money.